emanuele-f/PCAPdroid/quick_start.md

 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/master/fastlane/metadata/android/en-US/images/phoneScreenshots/4.jpg" width="200" />
 </p>

+By tapping on an app it's possible to show its individual connections.

 ## 1.3 App Filter

 By default PCAPdroid captures the packets of all the android apps.
 You can limit the capture to a specific app by specifying an "App Filter".
 The capture will now affect only the specified applications.
 This is expecially useful when using the [TLS decryption](tls_decryption) to ensure that only the target app traffic will be affected by the TLS decoding.